Cited Text Spans for Citation Text Generation

-\paragraph{Training.} We train on the large, automatically-labeled CORWA \textit{distant} set using cross-entropy loss and perform minimal hyper-parameter tuning on the smaller, human-labeled \textit{training} set; Appendix Table \ref{tab:hyper_parameters} shows our hyper-parameter settings.
-For all experiments, we report performance on the CORWA \textit{test} set.
+\paragraph{Training.} We train on the large, automatically-labeled CORWA \textit{distant} training set using cross-entropy loss and perform hyper-parameter tuning on the smaller, human-labeled \textit{training} set; details and the hyper-parameter settings are reported in Appendix \ref{sec:more_details}.
 Each model takes about one day to train on one Nvidia Tesla V100S-32GB GPU.